TWIST-OFF BOLTS/TC BOLTS

 - Revise the Specification to have bolts removed from the steelwork for verification.

-- Revise the Specification for TC bolts to be required to reach 1.1? times the minimum required tension in the as-received condition and modify the current preinstallation verification requirements.
+- Revise the Specification for TC bolts to be required to reach 1.1? times the minimum required pretension in the as-received condition and modify the current

 - Add cautionary notes in the commentary about the requirements for cold weather verification and installation.